Saxophonist plays into giant industrial pipe to play a duet with his own echo

 Nope – he just played into a really long outdoor pipeline (watch below).
 And it sounds absolutely incredible.

-He plays his saxophone into a long, echoing piece of industrial pipe, to create the toe-tapping melody.
 The resulting riff is a smoky, soulful tune with a natural reverb that *literally* stretches for miles.

-Combined with the rhythmic clapping of a friend sat cross-legged nearby, the entire performance feels like it’s coming from more than just two men, a sax and a big metal tube.
+Combined with the rhythmic clapping of a friend sat cross-legged nearby, the entire performance feels like it’s coming from far more than just two men, a sax and a big metal tube.

 Bravo to a wonderful musician and his unexpected duet partner.